tinverse/tsm/README.md

 ```

 `Playing` is just treated just as any other (atomic) state.
 A transition like `add(Stopped, play, Playing);`, is read as "When the machine is `Stopped` and gets a `play` event, it transitions to the `Playing` state".
-Is that all there is to the state transition table?
-No. transitions can have actions and guards attached to them.
+Transitions can have actions and guards attached to them.

 ##### Actions and Guards
 Looking at `Playing`'s state transition table,